Liposuction Procedures, Risks & Recovery

 • Damage to internal organs

-Another risk to be concerned with is that of surface or contour irregularities due to the fat underneath the skin not being removed evenly resulting in lumps or depressions in the skin.
 There is also a chance that if you have liposuction on either side of your body, such as outer thigh liposuction, that one side may look bigger, smaller or just different from the other.
-This is known as an asymmetry and may require a revision liposuction surgery to correct.
+This is known as an asymmetry, and will require a revision liposuction surgery to correct if it’s bothering you.

-The risk of damage to internal organs can occur if the cannula, or suction tube, is inserted too deeply into the body.
-The risk of this happening though, is extremely low in the hands of a fully qualified and experienced surgeon and obviously much higher in the hands of an inexperienced surgeon.
+The risk of this happening though, is extremely low in the hands of a fully qualified and experienced surgeon, and obviously much higher in the hands of an inexperienced surgeon.

 Death